Nikon D5100 vs Panasonic S5

 It is notable that the S5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D5100 does not provide wifi capability.

 The S5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D5100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5100 was succeeded by the Nikon D5200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5100 and S5 can be found, respectively, in the Nikon D5100 Manual (free pdf) or the online Panasonic S5 Manual.

 So how do things add up?
 Is the Nikon D5100 better than the Panasonic S5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.